aymanapatel/confluent-workshop-december-2025/guides/06-alternative-using-sample-data.md

-# Variation of the workshop in case coingecko has issues
+# Variation of the workshop in case coingecko API has issues

 Confluent Cloud offers a possibility to set up the Datagen Kafka Connector to produce sample events
 <img width="2357" height="1079" alt="sample-data" src="https://github.com/user-attachments/assets/880a3d3c-601f-4081-8ced-9cb2a9d5236c" />

-Proceed with sample_data_orders.
+Select to generate sample order data.
 The topic will be populated with events such as

 ```json
 {